BobMorane22/connectx/doxygen/awt/awt.md

 <a name="todos"></a>
 ## 7. TODOs

-\todo Review the `gtkmm3::CreateFactory` call to remove the enum.
-The namespace already
-      does the job.
 \todo Privatise all comments in implementations.
 \todo Document the Connect X extension to the AWT.
 \todo Fix all Doxygen errors.